New opening: Palermo Hub - Via Messina 7/d - Palermo

 In its most recent ruling (No. 3565, dated February 8, 2024), the Civil Court of Cassation, Section I, reaffirmed its previous decision (No. 39531/2021) and endorsed the principles set out by the Data Protection Authority.

 It is now clear that insurance companies cannot invoke privacy laws to refuse heirs access to information about policies taken out by the deceased or to withhold the names of the beneficiaries.
 Engaging a specialized agency, such as Agenzia delle Successioni, can be helpful for investigative and problem-solving purposes.
-Obtaining an initial consultation is simple and free of charge, although completing the appropriate request form is required.
+Obtaining an initial consultation is simple, although completing the appropriate request form is required.

 Customer Service